K-Decompositions and 3d Gauge Theories: Localization of framed flat connections

 \subsubsection{Coordinates}

 Geometrically, the decomposed 2--3 move gives us many different coordinate systems for a generic configuration of five flags in $V_K$.
 They are the five flags $(A,B,C,D,E)$ at the vertices of the bipyramid, or (better yet) the five flags at the vertices of a 4d simplex.
 Then every full slice of the 4d simplex --- \ie\ every collection of octahedra that fit together into a bipyramid, at some stage in the sequence of 2--3 moves --- provides a complete coordinate system.
-The octahedra are assigned standard cross-ratio coordinates using the general construction of Section \ref{sec3}.
+The octahedra are assigned standard cross-ratio coordinates.

-To demonstrate this, let us label 4d hypersimplices by $5$-tuples in the usual way, \be \Delta^{(1,2)}_{abcde} \;\;\leadsto\; \mathfrak P_{abcde}=A^a\cap B^b\cap C^c\cap D^d\cap E^e\,,\quad a+b+c+d+e=K-2\,, \ee \be \Delta^{(2,1)}_{abcde} \;\;\leadsto\; \mathfrak V_{abcde}=A^{a}\cap B^{b}\cap C^{c}\cap D^{d}\cap E^{e}\,,\quad a+b+c+d+e=K-3\,. \ee These hypersimplices are associated with planes $\mathfrak P\subset V_K$ and 3-spaces $\mathfrak V\subset V_K$, built from the flags.
-Similarly, we may label the $5\times {K+2\choose 4}$ octahedra that are involved in the sequence of 2--3 moves by a 5-tuple $abcde$ ($a+b+c+d+e=K-2$) with one of the five indices ``underlined'' or ``decorated'' The decoration serves (in part) to encode how octahedra occur as boundaries of hypersimplices: the boundaries of $\Delta^{(1,2)}$ and $\Delta^{(2,1)}$ contain
+To demonstrate this, let us label 4d hypersimplices by $5$-tuples in the usual way, \be \Delta^{1,2}_{abcde} \;\;\leadsto\; \mathfrak P_{abcde}=A^a\cap B^b\cap C^c\cap D^d\cap E^e\,,\quad a+b+c+d+e=K-2\,, \ee \be \Delta^{2,1}_{abcde} \;\;\leadsto\; \mathfrak V_{abcde}=A^{a}\cap B^{b}\cap C^{c}\cap D^{d}\cap E^{e}\,,\quad a+b+c+d+e=K-3\,. \ee These hypersimplices are associated with planes $\mathfrak P\subset V_K$ and 3-spaces $\mathfrak V\subset V_K$, built from the flags.
+Similarly, we may label the $5\times {K+2\choose 4}$ octahedra that are involved in the sequence of 2--3 moves by a 5-tuple $abcde$ ($a+b+c+d+e=K-2$) with one of the five indices ``underlined'' or ``decorated.''
+The decoration serves (in part) to encode how octahedra occur as boundaries of hypersimplices: the boundaries of $\Delta^{1,2}$ and $\Delta^{2,1}$ contain

-Notice that the same octahedron may be on the boundary of \emph{both} $\Delta^{(1,2)}$ and $\Delta^{(2,1)}$ hypersimplices.
-On the other hand, the $5\times {K+1\choose 3}$ octahedra that appear at the beginning and end of the full 2--3 move (composing either 2 or 3 complete tetrahedra) are distinguished by the fact that the decorated index vanishes; thus they can only be boundaries of $\Delta^{(1,2)}$'s.
+Notice that the same octahedron may be on the boundary of \emph{both} $\Delta^{1,2}$ and $\Delta^{2,1}$ hypersimplices.
+On the other hand, the $5\times {K+1\choose 3}$ octahedra that appear at the beginning and end of the full 2--3 move (composing either 2 or 3 complete tetrahedra) are distinguished by the fact that the decorated index vanishes; thus they can only be boundaries of $\Delta^{1,2}$'s.

 Every octahedron is associated with a 2-plane, regardless of the decoration, \eg \be \oct_{a\underline bcde} \;\;\leadsto\; \mathfrak P_{abcde}=A^a\cap B^b\cap C^c\cap D^d\cap E^e\,,\quad a+b+c+d+e=K-2\,.\ee It is \emph{also} associated with four lines, corresponding to the \emph{un}decorated indices, \be \oct_{a\underline{b}cde} \quad\leadsto\quad \mathfrak L_{(a+1)bcde}\,,\; \mathfrak L_{ab(c+1)de}\,,\; \mathfrak L_{abc(d+1)e}\,,\; \mathfrak L_{abcd(e+1)}\,. \ee Then the octahedron inherits standard vertex coordinates $z,z',z''$ formed from cross-ratios of these lines in $\mathfrak P_{abcde}$.
 It is easy to check that on any slice of the 4-simplex (at any step in the sequence of 2--3 moves) the product of octahedron parameters at any internal lattice point equals one.
 That is, \emph{the standard gluing equations are obeyed}.
 By the usual methods, one checks that the octahedron parameters on a slice are coordinates for the configuration space of five flags.